ricklevy21/fasta-gen/README.md

-# fasta-gen
+# Specimods
-A web application that allows user to upload a spreadsheet of sequence data into a relational database.
+A web application that allows user to upload a spreadsheet of sequence data into a database.
 With a click of a button, the user can then pull corresponding specimen metadata from GBIF via the occurrence API, updating each record in the database with up to date occurrence metadata.
-Finally, FASTA and Source Modifier files can be downloaded for selected records, ready for upload to GenBank.
+Finally, FASTA and Source Modifier files can be generated and downloaded for selected records, ready for upload to GenBank.